 How to calculate China market size

-There is a growing demand for market size research amongst both Western companies looking to access the market for the first time, and companies with an established presence in China looking to improve their performance or identify new market opportunities.
+There is a growing demand for market size research amongst both Western companies looking to access the market for the first time (learn more about China market entry strategy), and companies with an established presence in China looking to improve their performance or identify new market opportunities.
 Even companies with a long history in China or Chinese companies themselves often have a limited understanding of the China market and frequently lack the resources to carry out a market sizing exercise internally.
 High staff turnover and the tendency of salespeople to focus on short-term sales rather than long-term strategic issues make it difficult to arrive at an adequate understanding of market size.

 There are several different methods available to research companies when assessing market size in China, each of which has its pros and cons.
 A ‘top-down’ market sizing exercise involves the use of published statistics, industry reports, other recent studies and other published articles to collate statistical data from which the size of the market can be derived.
 In China, the viability of this approach often depends upon the industry or market being investigated.
 Unlike many developing countries, China does collect a significant amount of statistical data which is often useful for the researcher looking to get a handle on market size.
 Along with the National Bureau of Statistics, there are a number of government bodies and industry associations that publish comprehensive statistical yearbooks and reports.

 However, statistics in China should always be treated with a degree of caution, as it is not unusual for government statistics to be embellished or exaggerated.
 Equally, while such data is useful for the size of mass consumer and commodity markets, for more specialist niche markets it can be difficult to find sources that provide sufficient detail that can lead to an accurate market size.
 Although the volume and availability of data continues to steadily improve, China remains a long way behind Western markets in this regard.